upsiflu/learning-and-experimenting/A bundle of stories extending around me.md

 If I am an author, I can have a limited set of predictable edit operations at my disposal.
 Only operations that make sense at the current moment are available.
+Things that are not part of the writing process are hidden.

+1. **Focus on storytelling** - Authors can concentrate on the content at their current position without worrying about the entire graph structure At a glance, they can see how stories branch and flow.
+After all, stories are what the author creates.
-1. **Limiting choices** - Users only see options relevant to their current position rather than the entire graph
+2. **Limiting choices** - Users only see options relevant to their current position rather than the entire graph
-2. **Progressive disclosure** - Information is revealed gradually as users move through the graph
+3. **Progressive disclosure** - Information is revealed gradually as users move through the graph
-3. **Clear context** - By always knowing exactly where they are, users don't need to maintain a mental map of the entire structure
+4. **Clear context** - By always knowing exactly where they are, users don't need to maintain a mental map of the entire structure
-4. **Simplified navigation** - The "Up", "Down", and "Choose option" commands provide consistent, predictable movement.
+5. **Minimal navigation** - The "Up", "Down", and "Choose option" commands provide consistent, predictable movement.
 Interactions such as tabbing and scrolling (which web users expect) smoothly translate into "up" and "down" movements.
-5. **Focus on storytelling** - Authors can concentrate on the content at their current position without worrying about the entire graph structure At a glance, they can see how stories branch and flow.
-After all, stories are what the author creates.

 This proposal reduces the temporal and spatial dimensions according to the flow of stories: